NelsonVI/AutomationFramework/README.md

 Create a framework with python according the following

-	* Using a page object
+	* Follow a page object pattern
  	* Add some tool to create reports (Allure, etc etc)
- 	* Use a data driven for the tests.
+ 	* Implement Data driven to loading data for the test
-	* Using several browser
+	* Use different browsers
- 	* Improve most as possible
+ 	* Improve performance as much as possible

 # Prerequisite: